 Step 2.
 RTD project selection

-RTD has primary responsibility for selecting projects for the TIP that use federal transit formula (“Section 5307 and 5309”) and transit discretionary funds.
-RTD uses their Strategic Business Plan as the basis for its project selections and initial submittals to DRCOG (see Section 5.12).
+RTD has primary responsibility for selecting projects for the TIP that use federal transit formula funds (Section 5307 and 5309) and transit discretionary (competitive) funds.
+RTD uses its StrategicBudget Plan as the basis for its project selections and initial submittals to DRCOG (see Section 5.12).
 RTD provides its Section 5307 Program of Projects to DRCOG.

 Step 3.
 CDOT project selection